MASCOT Family Role

 • Socially Acceptable : Pleasant when spoken to, quiet & unassuming, won’t call attention to self, have opinions but don’t express them, never make waves or demands

 • Socially Awkward: Distant, ill at ease with others, especially uncomfortable when focused on, little or no expression of emotions.
 Hide out to not be a bother.
 Strong attachments to animals & things – instead of people, sometimes with one close friend but often none.
-May be confused or conflicted about their sexual identity & functioning
+May be confused or conflicted about their sexual identity & functioning (or anorectic)

 DEFENSES